Tim Stryker: Game development

 Stryker and Ken Wasserman wrote the real-time strategy game Flash Attack (1980) for the Commodore PET personal computer.
 It is written in a custom Forth-derived programming language called RPL.
 Stryker developed a cable so that two PET computers can be linked to play against each other.
 The game was later rewritten for MS-DOS, allowing up to four players in real time, interconnected by modems dialed into MajorBBS.

 Stryker authored arcade vector game Aztarac released by Centuri in 1983.
 It was not a commercial success, and its rarity has made it sought after by collectors.
 During the attract mode of the game, quickly spinning the spinner control reveals a message in the starfield: "Designed by T. Stryker".

 The MajorBBS

 Stryker founded Galacticomm in 1985 and created The Major BBS.
 It supports real-time teleconference, gaming, discussion forums, user profiles (registry), and file transfer sections.

 Later, Stryker hired Scott Brinker, originally of Moonshae Isles BBS, who created many of the early games available for MajorBBS, including Kyrandia.

 Personal life & death

 Tim Stryker was a staunch advocate of electronic democracy, and began a movement called Superdemocracy to computerize voting and help people follow politics in cyberspace.
 He dreamed of creating the "perfect society based on compassion and love".

-Stryker suffered from severe depression, and was found dead of a self-inflicted shotgun wound in the mountains of Colorado on 6 August 1996 at the age of 41.
+Stryker suffered from severe depression, and died by suicide on 6 August 1996 at the age of 41.